botlaram/docs/docs/kubernetes.md

 1. API Server (kube-apiserver)

     Acts as the front-end for the Kubernetes control plane.
     Exposes the Kubernetes API, which is used by all other components to interact with the cluster.
     Validates and configures data for the API objects, such as pods, services, and replication controllers.

-2. etcd
+2. Etcd

     A key-value store used as Kubernetes’ backing store for all cluster data.
     Stores configuration data, state information, and metadata, which can be accessed by any component in the cluster.
     Ensures strong consistency and durability, making it critical for the functioning of the cluster.

 3. Controller Manager (kube-controller-manager)

     Runs controller processes to regulate the state of the cluster.
     Examples include the Node Controller (handles nodes becoming unavailable), Replication Controller (ensures the correct number of pods), and Endpoint Controller (manages endpoint objects).
     Consolidates several logically separate controllers into a single process to reduce complexity.

 4. Scheduler (kube-scheduler)

     Assigns newly created pods to nodes based on resource availability, affinity/anti-affinity rules, and other constraints.
     Continuously monitors for unscheduled pods and schedules them onto appropriate nodes in the cluster.

 #### Node Components